Jerry Jones: Jones in popular culture

 Jones was the inspiration for the character Baxter Cain (Robert Vaughn), owner of the Dallas Felons, in the 1998 film BASEketball.
 He had a brief cameo appearance as himself in the 1998 made-for-television reunion movie Dallas: War of the Ewings.

 Jones and Deion Sanders appeared together in several television commercials during Sanders' time with the Cowboys.

-Jones also appeared as himself in a 1996 episode of the TV show Coach and in a 2007 television commercial for Diet Pepsi MAX, which also featured then Cowboys head coach Wade Phillips and quarterback Tony Romo.
+Jones also appeared as himself in a 1996 episode of the television show Coach and in a 2007 television commercial for Diet Pepsi MAX, which also featured then Cowboys head coach Wade Phillips and quarterback Tony Romo.

 He appeared as himself in the seventh season of the HBO series Entourage in 2010, in an episode of the TNT incarnation of Dallas titled "Truth and Consequences", which aired on July 4, 2012, in a series of commercials for the 2012 season of ESPN's Monday Night Football, and in the season 4 premiere of The League.
 In 2013, Jones narrated a documentary film on former teammate and business partner Jim Lindsey.

-Jones also appears in a 2013 Pepsi commercial, walking into an elevator filled with three men wearing New York Giants apparel, who look at him with discontent.
+Jones also appeared in a 2013 Pepsi commercial, walking into an elevator filled with three men wearing New York Giants apparel, who look at him with discontent.

 He was parodied on the first episode, "Go Fund Yourself", of the eighteenth season of South Park, along with several other NFL team owners.
 In one scene, Jones is depicted as having huge, bulging chameleon-like eyes, as a young woman's head pops up from his lap.
 He reappears in the season 21 episode "Moss Piglets."

+He appeared as himself in the ninth episode of Landman, titled "Wolf Camp", alongside Billy Bob Thornton and Jon Hamm.

+He is depicted in season 14, episode 7 of King of the Hill "Any Given Hill-Day."